• Home

 The tournament will see the 12 best sides in the world battling for supremacy, with matches taking place across July and November.

-You can see the betting odds for the winners of both the northern and southern championships along with the outright winner in the tables below.
+You can see the betting odds for the outright winner of the first iteration of the tournament below.

 Outright Championship WinnerOdds